How Much Do Directory Websites Make? 5 Revenue Streams to Consider

 This approach provides value to users while generating affiliate revenue.
 Many directories use granite plugins essential tools for JS developers to implement sophisticated affiliate systems without compromising site performance.

 Lead generation represents one of the highest-value revenue streams for directory websites, often accounting for 15-30% of total income while delivering exceptional ROI for advertisers.
+This model works particularly well for directories in high-transaction industries.

 Selling Leads to Businesses